greenelab/GEA_Community_Detection/README.md

 ## Summary

-This repository performs gene enrichment analysis using either the KEGG, Reactome, or PID ontologies.
-The experiment is set up to contain both a control and experimental arm where the control arm is enrichment of a gene list of m pathways using only n% of the genes in each pathway with a% additional random genes from the ontology.
+This repository performs gene enrichment analysis using either the KEGG, or PID ontologies.
+The experiment is set up to contain both a control and experimental arm where the control arm is enrichment of a gene list of *m* pathways using only *p*\% of the genes in each pathway with *a*\% additional random genes from the ontology.
 This gene list is then subjected to enrichment analysis and the relevant enriched pathways are determined.
-The overall power (or more precisely, the true positives) and average false positives are returned.
 The experimental condition is just like the control except that community detection is performed before enrichment analysis.
-In particular, one can select fastgreedy, walktrap, infomap, or multilevel as the possible clustering method.
+In particular, one can select Fastgreedy, Walktrap, Infomap, or Multilevel as the possible grouping method.
+For all methods, the F1-score,  false positive ratio, and false negative ratio are returned.

-Again, power and average false positive are returned.
+All figures from the simulations are included in the Paper_Figs folder and results from the simulations are included in the Data folder as all_iterations_data.csv.

 ![GEA Flowchart](Paper_Figs/flow_chart.png?raw=true)